Tennessee Home Sales Data

-Statewide, total home sales in 2022 declined slightly from a record number of sales in 2021.
-After ten straight years of growth, there were a total of 119,350 homes sold in 2022, compared to 138,305 in 2021, which represented the year with the most homes sold since THDA began receiving these data in 1992.
-While the quantity of homes sold declined slightly from 2021 to 2022, the median price did not.
-In fact, the median home sale price rose to $325,000 which represents the highest nominal median sales price in state history and accounts for the twelfth consecutive year of an increase in median home sales price.
+Statewide, total home sales in 2023 declined for a second year in a row from a record number of sales in 2021.
+There were a total of 95,906 homes sold in 2023, compared to 138,305 in 2021, which represented the year with the most homes sold since THDA began receiving these data in 1992.
+While the quantity of homes sold declined for the second year since 2021, the median price did not.
+In fact, the median home sale price rose to $339,900, which represents the highest nominal median sales price in state history and accounts for the twelfth consecutive year of an increase in median home sales price.
 This increase in home sale price was unevenly distributed by county, such that some counties, more than others, in particular drove this price increase.
-Nonetheless, almost every county experienced an increase in the sales price from 2021 to 2022.
+Nonetheless, almost every county (81 of 95) experienced an increase in the sales price from 2022 to 2023.

 For your convenience, files are available as Adobe (.pdf) or Excel (.xls) files.